 There are lots of great options, but do you really need to substitute for peanut oil?
 Let's take a closer look.

 Peanut oil contains mostly monounsaturated fats, which have been shown to help prevent heart disease and lower cholesterol.
 Peanut oil has tons of vitamin E, is high in antioxidants, helps lower blood sugar levels, helps strengthen the immune system, and protects against free radicals.
 For these reasons, many consider peanut oil healthy, but it also contains high amounts of linoleic acid, a type of omega-6 fatty acid, as well as small amounts of saturated fat called palmitic acid.
 These fats tend to cause inflammation in the body and may increase the risk of various diseases if consumed too often.

 One serving (1 Tablespoon) of peanut oil contains:

 What Happens to People with an Allergy to Peanut Oil?

 When someone has a peanut oil allergen, it can cause some unsafe reactions.
 A peanut allergy can lead to severe attacks that could lead to anaphylaxis and even death.
 Peanut allergies are one of the most common in children, which is why it's important to take extra precautions.
 However, it’s not clear whether peanut oil will cause the same severe allergic reaction.
 Refined peanut oil may be safer, while crude, cold-pressed, or expelled varieties could cause symptoms if someone has a peanut allergy.

-Whatever oil your restaurant chooses to use, FreshFry Pods can help clean and extend the life and quality of your oil.
-Click here to lean why they're the best option for filtering frying oil.
+Whatever oil your restaurant chooses to use, FreshFry Pods are free of allergens and can help clean and extend the life and quality of your oil.
+Click here to speak to a team member about how FreshFry Pods can help your business, or click here to lean why they're the best option for filtering frying oil.